How deciles are applied to schools, what funding they determine, and where to find schools’ deciles.

 We divide schools into 10 groups called deciles, based on the total score calculated in stage 6.
 Each decile group has approximately the same number of schools.

 We sub-divide deciles 1 to 4 into 3 funding steps (1a, 1b, 1c, and so on) and then allocate about a third of schools to each funding step within the decile.

-New Zealand Schools (external link) lists current decile ratings and contact details for schools in Excel and CSV format.
+Find a list of current decile ratings and contact details for schools in Excel and CSV format: